relector-tuxnix/meg4/docs/en/tut_snd.md

 Tuning and Volume
 -----------------

 Now MEG-4 does tune the samples on its own, and for that to work, all imported waves must be tuned to a specific pitch.
-Press <kbd>Ctrl</kbd>+<kbd>A</kbd>
-to select the wave, and then go to `Analyze` > `Plot Spectrum...`.
+For some reason pitch detection is broken in Audacity, so you'll have to do it manually.
+Press <kbd>Ctrl</kbd>+<kbd>A</kbd> to select the wave, and then go to `Analyze` > `Plot Spectrum...`.

 <imgc ../img/tut_snd2.png><fig>Analyzing the spectrum</fig>

-For some reason peak detection is broken in Audacity, so you'll have to do it manually.
-Move your cursor above the biggest peak, and the current pitch will show up below (which is C3 in this example).
-If the shown note isn't C-4, then select `Effect` > `Pitch and Tempo` > `Change Pitch...`.
+Move your cursor above the biggest peak, and the current pitch will show up below (which is `C3` in this example).
+If the shown note isn't `C4`, then select `Effect` >
+`Pitch and Tempo` > `Change Pitch...`.

 <imgc ../img/tut_snd3.png><fig>Changing the pitch</fig>